 Storing Cord Blood

 Expecting parents can choose to bank their baby’s cord blood in public or private cord blood banks.
-Private banking ensures that the cord blood is reserved for the family’s use, while public banking contributes to the global pool of cord blood available for transplantation.
+Private cord blood banking ensures that the cord blood is reserved for the family’s use, while public banking contributes to the global pool of cord blood available for transplantation.

 World Cord Blood Day Conference